savvyer/keycloak-required-action-redirect/README.md

 # Keycloak Required Action Redirect

-Redirects user to the specified URL after successful login
+This is a keycloak extension which implements the keycloak required action SPI.
+This extension allows you to redirect users to the specified URL after successful login.

 ### Usage
 Download latest `jar`\